 The substance is widely used as complexing or chelating agent with transition metals and calcium or magnesium, corrosion inhibitors and stabilising agents.
-It is used in the following products: water softeners, air care products, fillers, putties, plasters, modelling clay, polishes and waxes, washing and cleaning products, and cosmetics and personal care products.
+Information were noted on uses in the following products: water softeners, air care products, fillers, putties, plasters, modelling clay, polishes and waxes, washing and cleaning products, and cosmetics and personal care products.